 REF-VLM follows a two-stage training process.
-In the first stage, similar to Shikra \citep{chen2023shikra}, only the global visual encoder (CLIP-ViT), the projector, and the LLM participate in computation.
+In the first stage, similar to Shikra \cite{chen2023shikra}, only the global visual encoder (CLIP-ViT), the projector, and the LLM participate in computation.
 During this phase, the weights of CLIP-ViT and the LLM remain fixed, with only the projector's parameters being updated.
 In the second stage, REF-VLM is trained in a unified manner across all tasks.
 Beyond the modules in the \textit{(a) Visual Encoding pipeline}, all other components, including the projector, LLM, and visual unit decoders are updated.
-The Unified Training Workflow of REF-VLM offers better semantic consistency compared to similar approaches that rely on pre-trained visual task decoders \citep{visionllmv2, rasheed2024glamm, ren2024pixellm, lai2024lisa, yuan2024osprey}, such as SAM \citep{kirillov2023segment} or Grounding-DINO \cite{liu2023grounding}.
+The Unified Training Workflow of REF-VLM offers better semantic consistency compared to similar approaches that rely on pre-trained visual task decoders \cite{visionllmv2, rasheed2024glamm, ren2024pixellm, lai2024lisa, yuan2024osprey}, such as SAM \cite{kirillov2023segment} or Grounding-DINO \cite{liu2023grounding}.
 REF-VLM eliminates the need to repeatedly use visual encoders for each visual task, significantly reducing the overall model parameters.
-This aspect will be discussed in detail in \Cref{sec:impl_details}.